dotnet/AspNetCore.Docs/aspnetcore/aspnetcore-2.0.md

 7|All providers|System|Debug
 8|Debug|Microsoft|Trace

-When you create an `ILogger` object to write logs with, we select a single rule per provider to apply to that logger.
+When you create an `ILogger` object to write logs with, the `ILoggerFactory` object selects a single rule per provider to apply to that logger.
 All messages written to that `ILogger` object are filtered based on the selected rules.
-We select the most specific rule possible for each provider and category pair from the available rules.
+The most specific rule possible for each provider and category pair is selected from the available rules.

-The following algorithm is used to select a rule for a given provider and category:
+The following algorithm is used for each provider when an `ILogger` is created for a given category:

-1. Select rules that match provider or its alias.
+1. Select all rules that match the provider or its alias.
 If none are found, select all rules with an empty provider.
 2. From result of #1 select rules with longest matching category prefix.
-If none are found, select all rules without category specified.
+If none are found, select all rules that don't specify a category.
 3. If multiple rules are selected take the **last** one.
 4. If no rules are selected, use `MinimumLevel`

-For example suppose you create an `ILogger` object for category "Microsoft.AspNetCore.Mvc.Razor.RazorViewEngine".
+For example, suppose you create an `ILogger` object for category "Microsoft.AspNetCore.Mvc.Razor.RazorViewEngine":

-* For the Debug provider, the following rules apply: 1,6.
-Rule 1 is more specific (for a specific provider), so that's the one selected.
+* For the Debug provider, rules 1, 6, and 8 apply.
+Rule 8 is most specific (it's for a specific provider and category), so that's the one selected.
-* For the Console provider, the following rules apply: 3, 4, 5, 6.
+* For the Console provider, rules 3, 4, 5, and 6 apply.
 Rule 3 is most specific (4 matches too but is not as long), so that's the one selected.

-When you create logs with that `ILogger`, logs of Warning level and above will go to the Debug provider, and logs of Debug level and above will go to the Console provider.
+When you create logs with that `ILogger`, logs of Trace level and above will go to the Debug provider, and logs of Debug level and above will go to the Console provider.

 ### Provider aliases

-To identify the desired provider in configuration or for the AddFilter method, you use the fully qualified type name or a short custom name.
-When you use the `Add{Provider}` extension methods that we provide, you can use the following provider names:
+You can use the type name to specify a provider in configuration, but each provider defines a shorter *alias* that is easier to use.
+For the built-in providers, you can use the following aliases:

 - Console
 - Debug